learn-awesome/learn/README.md

 Set-up caching in dev:
 `rails dev:cache`

+Set up SSL certificate for local development.
+See [this article](https://dev.to/matayoshimariano/how-to-add-ssl-to-your-localhost-development-environment-using-ruby-on-rails-with-puma-14di)

 Start the app with some secrets:
 ```
 # These two lines are not needed in local development unless you're testing ActivityPub flows